 - However, the sheep seem to fit the bill for Super Drowning Skills, because they go down as soon as they fall into water.

-- Weakened by the Light - Gossamer during Level 10, who runs away from the light created by spotlights.
+- Weakened by the Light: The monster (Gossamer) during Level 10, who runs away from the light created by spotlights.
 Curiously enough, he doesn't seem to have a problem with sunlight during Level 8.

 - All Just a Dream: The entire game, as revealed during the ending.

 - Book Ends: At the end of the game, Ralph is exactly back where he started.
 He's not happy about it.

 - Cruel Twist Ending: Just when both you and Ralph think he won and finally got himself a sheep, it all turns out to be just a dream, and he has to return to the routine of unsuccessfully trying to steal sheep from Sam.
 He's visibly unhappy about it.

 - Yank the Dog's Chain: See above.